-School district technological resources may only be used by students, staff and others expressly authorized by the Technology Department.
+School district technological resources may only be used by students, staff and others expressly authorized by the GCS Technology Department.
 The use of school district technological resources, including access to the Internet, is a privilege, not a right.
 Individual users of the school district’s technological resources are responsible for their behavior and communications when using those resources.
-Responsible use of school district technological resources is use that is ethical, respectful, academically honest and supportive of student learning.
+Responsible use of school district technological resources is defined as use that is ethical, respectful, academically honest, and supportive of student learning.
 Each user has the responsibility to respect others in the school community and on the Internet.
 Users are expected to abide by the generally accepted rules of network etiquette.
-General student and employee behavior standards, including those prescribed in applicable board policies, the Student Code of Conduct and other regulations and school rules, apply to use of the Internet and other school technological resources.
+General student and employee behavior standards, including those prescribed in applicable board policies, the Student Code of Conduct, and other regulations and school rules, apply to use of the Internet and other school technological resources.

-In addition, anyone who uses school district computers or electronic devices or who accesses the school network or the Internet using school district resources must comply with the additional rules for responsible use listed in Section B, below.
+In addition, anyone who uses school district computers or electronic devices or who accesses the school network or the Internet using school district resources must comply with the additional rules for responsible use listed below.
 These rules are intended to clarify expectations for conduct but should not be construed as all-inclusive.
 Furthermore, all students must adhere to the GCS Technology Use Guidelines as set forth in the Student Code of Conduct.
-All students must be trained about appropriate on-line behavior as provided in policy 4.406 Use of the Internet.
+All students must be trained about appropriate online behavior as provided in policy 4.406 Use of the Internet.